Nevaera/ticker_lookup/README.md

-# CoinLookup
+# Ticker Lookup
-A simple Rust terminal program to lookup crypto tickers from the CoinMarketCap API and output prices.
+A simple Rust terminal program to lookup tickers from the finnhub.io API and output prices.